jfdev001/jfdev001.github.io/_posts/2025-08-16-petsc-nonlinear-reaction-diffusion.md

 Line 11 follows from this reasoning.
 The same logic applies to line 14 but for the right boundary condition.

-Lines 16-29 handle the interior points.
+Lines 16 to 29 handle the interior points.
 Line 19 is the discrete second derivative for the second---index `i=1`---grid point in the 1D grid where on the left boundary \\(u_{i-1} = u_{0} = \alpha\\).
 Line 22 is analagous but for the right boundary where \\(u_{i+1} = u_{m_x - 1} = \beta \\).
 Line
 27 computes the reaction function using its definition.
-Finally, line 28 divides the numerator of equation (8) that was computed in one of the branches of lines 18-26 by the square of the grid size accordingly to complete the computation of the discrete second derivative of \\(u\\), then the reaction function evaluated in line 27 is added also per equation (8).
+Finally, line 28 divides the numerator of equation (8) that was computed in one of the branches of lines 18 to 26 by the square of the grid size accordingly to complete the computation of the discrete second derivative of \\(u\\), then the reaction function evaluated in line 27 is added also per equation (8).